Hyphaeic/HPL/README.md

 ## Surveillance Infrastructure

-**What it means**: Systems targeting noncombatant populations that collect personal data without consent, correlate identity across contexts, or provide government access without judicial oversight.
+**What it means**: Systems targeting noncombatant populations that:
+- Collect personal data without explicit, informed, revocable consent for each distinct use case
+- Enable correlation of identity across contexts without user initiation
+- Provide government/law enforcement/intelligence access without a public, individualized judicial order

+**"Noncombatant"** means any individual not actively engaged in armed conflict as a member of an organized armed force.
+Civilian populations, including citizens subject to domestic law enforcement, are noncombatants.
+A state's unilateral classification of its own civilians as combatants does not alter their status under this License.

 | Scenario | Permitted? | Why |
 |----------|------------|-----|